State basketball, hockey championships postponed indefinitely; NCAA hockey tournament canceled

 The Clarkson women were scheduled to play an NCAA Tournament quarterfinal game at Wisconsin on Saturday night in an arena without fans before the NCAA announced its decision to cancel the tournament.

-St. Lawrence University skiers Riley Whitney and Lucy Hochschartner saw their competition in the NCAA Championships interrupted as the NCAA called off all winter championships.

-Whitney and Hochschartner had competed on Day 1 of the championships Thursday and were scheduled to continue through the weekend in Bozeman, Montana.
+St. Lawrence University skiers Riley Whitney and Lucy Hochschartner saw their NCAA Championships weekend end after one day as the NCAA called off the event.
+The two skiers competed in the first day of the alpine and Nordic championships Thursday at Bozeman, Montana.

-The Watertown Wolves announced Thursday afternoon that it would play its game against the Elmira Enforcers later Thursday night but that no fans would be allowed into First Arena in Elmira.
+Earlier, the Wolves announced that it would play their game against the Elmira Enforcers but that no fans would be allowed into First Arena in Elmira.

-The Wolves are scheduled to play at Danbury at 7 p.m. today and Saturday and they’re slated to play Danbury at the Watertown Fairgrounds Arena at 4 p.m, Sunday.
-No announcement about those games has been made.
+The Wolves, who have 12 games left in the regular season, were scheduled to play at Danbury today and Saturday and then face Danbury on Sunday at the Watertown Fairgrounds Arena for a Family Night game.

+The league said in a release that its board has met multiple times this week and in the interest of safety have made this decision in line with numerous other professional and junior hockey leagues across North America.

+“The FPHL, its member teams, its Board of Governors and everyone involved takes the health and safety of our fans, officials and players extremely seriously,” FPHL commissioner Don Kirnan said in a release.
+“This is done out of a concern for safety and following suit with the NHL and the recommendations they and many other professional leagues have gotten, it is in our best interest to also go into a suspended state.”

 (0) comments